 Over time, your pool can develop unseemly stains caused by calcium buildups or even residual stains left by algal growth.
 Surface stains don’t look great and may cause potential buyers to hesitate when considering your home for purchase.

 Thankfully, you can remove surface stains easily with a range of products available from your local pool supply or hardware store.
-These stain removers work on a wide range of stain types and can be effective when treating vinyl, plaster, and cement pools.
-Getting rid of old, dirty stains will make your pool look clean, well-maintained and healthy.
+These stain removers work on a wide range of stain types.
+They are effective when treating vinyl, plaster, and cement pools.
+Getting rid of old, dirty stains will make your pool look clean, well-maintained, and healthy.

 3. Caulking Replacement

-Caulk is a vital sealant that is applied between the pool deck and coping, which helps to keep water out during winter and prevent the joint from filling with grit, sand and other dirt and debris.
+Caulk is a vital sealant that is applied between the pool deck and coping.
+It helps to keep water out during winter.
+It also prevents the joint from filling with grit, sand, and other dirt and debris.
 Pool caulking is a simple DIY job.
-All you need to do is cut the old caulking out using a tool like a Stanley blade and apply a self-levelling caulk that doesn’t require a trowel.
+All you need to do is cut the old caulking out using a tool like a Stanley blade.
+Apply a self-leveling caulk that doesn’t require a trowel.

 Once this has been done, your new caulking should dry fast and will give your pool a fresh, clean look.
 If you’re time-poor and can’t do it yourself, you can engage a professional to provide this service.